ladroid/goku/README.md

 ## How to enable Viewport

-To enable Viewport go to Preferences -> General -> Enable canvas
+To enable Viewport go to Preferences -> General -> Enable canvas the same is with Grid View mode

 ## TODO (is prioritised)